 Installed as the Cubs' closer after Jose Veras faltered in the early going in 2014, Strop spoiled the party on April 23rd when the team put on an elaborate celebration to mark the 100th anniversary of the first major league game played at Wrigley Field.
 He came on in the top of the 9th inning to hold a 5-2 lead against the Arizona Diamondbacks, but fell apart, giving up a lead-off walk to Chris Owings, then Tony Campana reached on an error by SS Starlin Castro.
 Strop walked pinch-hitter Eric Chavez to load the bases, but struck out Gerardo Parra for the first out; Martin Prado followed with a two-run single on a ball that deflected off the second base bag, with A.J.
 Pollock, running in place of Chavez, going to third.
 The Cubs still led, 5-4, at that point, and Strop struck out the dangerous Paul Goldschmidt for out number two.
 Manager Rick Renteria decided to bring in lefty James Russell to face Miguel Montero, but the strategy backfired when Montero singled, tying the game; Justin Grimm then came out to pitch, but he gave up a two-run triple to Aaron Hill as RF Justin Ruggiano tripped on the bullpen mound, injuring himself.
 The D-Backs won the game, 7-5.

 Strop got to play an inning in left field on June 28, 2016, being put there after the Cubs had taken a 7-2 lead over the Cincinnati Reds in the top of the 15th inning after running out of available position players.
-Even more unusual, he was the third pitcher to man the position in the game: Travis Wood had been inserted there in the 13th inning, as part of a double switch, and then had switched position with P Spencer Patton after one out in the 14th in order to face one batter, jay Bruce, which he retired.
+Even more unusual, he was the third pitcher to man the position in the game: Travis Wood had been inserted there in the 13th inning, as part of a double switch, and then had switched position with P Spencer Patton after one out in the 14th in order to face one batter, Jay Bruce, which he retired.
 Patton then returned to to the mound to complete the inning, but he was replaced by a pinch-hitter - pitcher Jason Hammel - in the top of the 15th as the Cubs scored five runs.
-Wood completed the game on the mound, while Strop stood in left, hoping successfully that no ball would be hit his way were successful.
+Wood completed the game on the mound, while Strop stood in left; his prayers that no ball would be hit his way were successful.
 He was having a solid season as a set-up man for Hector Rondon and then Aroldis Chapman, with a 2.89 ERA and 21 holds after 50 games when he went on the disabled list on August 11th, the result of injuring his left knee knee on a fielding play the day before.
 His meniscus was torn and he required arthroscopic surgery, although he was hoping to return before the end of September.